hoangphuocbk/tacker-specs/specs/queen/containerized-VNF-with-Kubernetes-as-VIM.rst

 This proposal describes the plan to add Kubernetes as VIM in Tacker, so Tacker can support cloud native services through Kubernetes plugin.
 OpenStack and Kubernetes will be used as VIMs for VM and Container based VNF respectively.
-The plan narrowly focus on basic life cycle of c-VNF in Tacker (CRUD).
+The plan narrowly focuses on basic life cycle of c-VNF in Tacker (CRUD).

 .. code-block:: console